swaminator/docs-v2-content/README.md

-There are separate sites for Getting started and libraries
+There are separate sites for Getting started and libraries.

+What should we do here?

 ## Getting started guide
 ```